jah2488/elm-companies/README.md

 ([Github](https://github.com/CalculoJuridico)) - CalculoJuridico is a lawtech
 solution to help Brazilian lawyers calculate their client retirement options.
 Our new front-end is being rebuild from zero with Elm as of September 2018.
+* [Scrive](https://scrive.com) - Sweden - Scrive is the Nordic market leader in electronic signature solutions.
+Our whole product makes heavy use of functional programming in its implementation and recently we've started to implement more of our frontend in Elm.
+We now have an admin console written entirely in Elm, and our electronic ID service exclusively uses elm for its frontend.
+We intend for the amount of elm in our codebase to increase even more over the next year.

 #### Location Marketing